 Up to now, this reads like a normal monthly release announcement, but wasn’t there something special???
 Yes!

 We had Android Ice Cream Sandwich for the world this month and the Android Team worked hard to deliver a sneak preview of early alpha ICS images for our 4 primary development targets!

 The Release Team notes that this is a remarkable achievement and congratulates the Linaro Android Team for this effort that showed how agile that team is set up to accommodate engineering plan mid-month and get these builds up and out within 10 days.
 Check out our ICS running on Snowball.
 Video available on youtube: http://www.youtube.com/watch?v=MQOKPLg3ARE.

 If you don’t want to read the rest of this announcement but want to get started on our ICS builds, please go to our download mirror directly, download the bits and follow our easy install instructions that you will find there: http://releases.linaro.org/

 Obviously, Linaro continued to deliver great stuff outside of those Android ICS builds.
 So here are the big items that the Release Team has selected to feature this time:

-- The Linaro Ubuntu LEB now supports officially the PandaBoard ES and features PandaBoard’s USB booting with U-Boot USB-SPL.
-The developer story was improved with updated ARM DS-5 packages.
+The Linaro Ubuntu LEB now supports officially the PandaBoard ES and features PandaBoard’s USB booting with U-Boot USB-SPL.
+The developer story was improved with updated Arm DS-5 packages.
 Source and debug packages for all Linaro’s kernel flavors are now available.
 Additionally, Firefox can now be cross-built using multi-arch.
-Instructions are available from http://wiki.linaro.org/Platform/DevPlatform/CrossCompile/FirefoxCrossCompile.
+Instructions are available from http://wiki-archive.linaro.org/Platform/DevPlatform/CrossCompile/FirefoxCrossCompile.

 Full details of this release, including detailed release highlights and known issues, can be found on the release pages of our Wiki.